getbrevo/brevo-php/docs/Api/WebhooksApi.md

 # **exportWebhooksHistory**
 > \Brevo\Client\Model\CreatedProcessId exportWebhooksHistory($exportWebhookHistory)

-Export all transactional events
+Export all webhook events

 This endpoint will submit a request to get the history of webhooks in the CSV file.
-The link to download that CSV file will send to the webhook link provided in notifyURL of the body payload.
+The link to download the CSV file will be sent to the webhook that was provided in the notifyURL.

 ### Example
 ```php